abelardopardo/ontask_b/docs_src/Using/index.rst

 A merge operation is executed when data is uploading and the workflow **already has data in its table**.
 Although this operation is common in data science contexts, it has several variants that make it challenging to use properly.
 These variants derive mostly from the method used to specify how the values in the new columns are *matched* with respect to the ones already existing in the table.
 In other words, each new column has a set of values, but they need to be in the right order so that the information is matched appropriately for every row.
 For example, if the table contains a column with the age of the learners, and a new column with the gender is merged, the rows of the new column need to correspond with the learners in the existing table.
 The way to address this issue is to use a **key column* in the existing table and another ** key column** in the new data.
 These columns uniquely distinguish each row with a value so they are used to make sure that the information for the rows with matching values in these columns are merged.
 These operations are executed in a set of additional steps.
 The first step of the merge operation is identical to the upload operation.
 After detecting the column data types, the key columns and offering the option of changing their names, the next steps identify the key columns to use in the merge, the variant to merge, and shows a summary of the changes that will result from the operation.

-Step three: select keys and merge option
+Step four: select keys and merge option
 ----------------------------------------

 The following figure shows the third step of the merge operation.